 When devising the translation one must still be careful not to produce forms that would collapse intuitionistic implication.
 It is not enough to simply "do not translate the intuitionistic connectives" since these connectives can join classical subformulas, and vice versa.
 Thus we are lead to define the translation in the form $(A \supset B)^t = A^t \supset B^t$, etc. $A \supset B$ must not be translated into a form that is equivalent to $\neg \neg (\neg \neg A \supset \neg \neg B)$, which is suggested by Kolmogorov's translation and is equivalent to a classical implication even if \neg is taken to represent minimal negation.
-One possible translation, suggested by the algebraic analysis of section 3.3 and labeled \approx , is the following (for the propositional fragment):
+One possible translation, suggested by the algebraic analysis of section 3.3 and labeled \approx , is the following (for the propositional fragment).
+Here, a again represents only atomic formulas.